Hojo-Norem/c0pperdragon-VIC-II-Palette-editor/README.md

 Palette generator based on the 'colodore' algorithm by pepto www.pepto.de/projects/colorvic/

+## What's done in v1.15
+* Setting a default palette also sets the corrisponding video mode if the palette editor is chosen afterward.
+* Added RGB GUI palette.
+Switched appropiately on video mode change.
+* I broke the colour mixing routine in the previous version.
+Fixed.

 ## What's done in v1.1
 * Added RGBns (no sync) videomode.
 In this mode the FPGA will not output sync on Y/green in SDTV mode and will have to be sourced from the A/V port.